gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    for SCTP where the previous epoch’s security context is maintained and thus changes to epoch handling would be necessary.
-Thus, unless the below specified more application impacting draining is used there exist risk of losing data that the sender will have assumed has been reliably delivered.
+Thus, unless the below specified more application impacting draining is used, there exist risk of losing data that the sender will have assumed has been reliably delivered.

 ### DTLS 1.2 Considerations